-I have personally done over 200 live webinars the past three years and have a best-selling book on the topic.
+I have personally done over 300 live webinars in the past six years.
 I often get asked if I could provide a step by step formula for setting up a profitable webinar from start to finish.

 Let’s get started….

 Planning Your Webinar Campaign

 Step 1 -Ask